Security Researcher Finds a Fundamental Flaw in iOS - Slashdot

 Felix Krause writes: Do you want a user's Apple ID password to get access to their Apple account or to try the same email/password combination on different web services?
 Just ask your users politely, they'll probably just hand over their credentials, as they're trained to do so.
 This is just a proof of concept, phishing attacks are illegal!
 Don't use this in any of your apps.
 The goal of this blog post is to close the loophole that has been there for many years, and hasn't been addressed yet.
 For moral reasons, I decided not to include the actual source code of the popup, however it was shockingly easy to replicate the system dialog.

-Terrible headline (Score:4, Insightful)
+Terrible headline (Score:5, Insightful)

 Phishing attacks that are well crafted don't count as flaws.